multiscale/muscle3/docs/source/checkpointing.rst

 If you indicate to libmuscle that your component does not keep state between reuse, libmuscle automatically provides checkpointing for your component.
 You do this by providing the :attr:`~InstanceFlags.KEEPS_NO_STATE_FOR_NEXT_USE` flag when creating the instance.
-See below example for a variant of the example reaction model.
+See the below example for a variant of the example reaction model.

 .. tabs::